k4kfh/casparcg-html-templates/README.md

 [CasparCG HTML Producer Quick Reference](http://blog.evilgeniustech.com/casparcg-html-producer-basics/)

+**Note: This project is a work in progress.
+Some templates may be unfinished or unstable.
+If you encounter broken templates, bugs, or other issues, please make a GitHub issue so that we know about it.
+And of course, pull requests welcome.**

 ## Getting Started

 It's important to note that while some of these templates can be used as finished products, this repo is more intended as a starting point for you to develop your own templates.
 Every creative team will have different needs, but using simple JavaScript/HTML/CSS that is familiar to many creative/web developer types, you can customize the templates to your heart's content.